Content Moderation Tools for Games

 6. Compliance and Transparency Modules

-These modules are essential in light of stricter global regulations.
-They automate audit trails, create structured reports, streamline takedown processes, and embed privacy-by-design principles such as age verification and data anonymisation.
+These modules are also essential in light of stricter global regulations.
+They automatically keep records, create clear reports, speed up content removal, and include built-in privacy features like age checks and hiding personal data.
 These features help gaming platforms meet legal obligations, handle user appeals effectively, and build community trust.

 7. Moderator Wellbeing and Support Tools